getsentry/sentry-docs/src/collections/_documentation/data-management/advanced-datascrubbing.md

 Above the _Source_ input field you will find another input field for an event ID.
 Providing a value there allows for better auto-completion of arbitrary _Additional Data_ fields and variable names.

 The event ID is purely optional and the value is not saved as part of your settings.
-Data scrubbing settings always apply to all events within a project/organization going forward.
+Data scrubbing settings always apply to all new events within a project/organization (going forward).

 ### Advanced source names